-The only real bright spark before the encore comes when Keagy steps out from behind the drums to sing the intro to ‘Sentimental Street’ from ‘Seven Wishes’, but in keeping with almost everything else, once the louder elements of the song kick in, everything is ruined…awash with muddy bass and distorted guitars; no finesse at all.
+The only real bright spark before the encore comes when Keagy steps out from behind the drums to sing the intro to ‘Sentimental Street’ from ‘Seven Wishes’, but in keeping with almost everything else, once the louder elements of the song kick in, everything is ruined…awash with muddy bass and distorted guitars; this band has no finesse at all.
 Finishing the main set with a relatively rousing ‘Don’t Tell Me You Love Me’, the sound at last seems to be sorted, but it’s too little too late.
 Everything up to this point has been a genuine ordeal.
 This track eventually morphs into Deep Purple’s ‘Highway Star’ for a few verses which, to their credit, Night Ranger play very well.
-Blades announcing that “this is the music we liked growing up” comes across as extremely patronising – surely there’s almost no-one present who doesn’t recognise Purple’s place in the pantheon of rock history?!
+Blades announcing that “this is the music we liked growing up”, on the other hand, comes across as extremely patronising – surely there’s almost no-one present that needs this pointing out?
+Surely everyone recognises Purple’s place in the pantheon of rock history?!

 If anecdotal evidence is to be believed, this isn’t unusual for Night Ranger either: at their 2015 London show, they turned up some twenty minutes after the scheduled time and then ran through a few numbers with a heavily distorted and muddy sound, only to improve somewhere towards the end of the set… If you’ve never seen the band before and are thinking that next time maybe you should, frankly, don’t bother.
 Go and see a more relevant band who actually cares about a quality performance.
 Jack Blades no longer deserves your time and money.